EuropePMC/spring-social-orcid/readme.txt

 millions of ORCID iDs registered.

-Spring Social ORCID enables integration with ORCID with OrcidConnectionFactory, a connection factory that can be plugged into Spring Social¡¯s service provider connection framework, and with an API binding to ORCID¡¯s REST API.
+Spring Social ORCID enables integration with ORCID with OrcidConnectionFactory, a connection factory that can be plugged into Spring Social's service provider connection framework, and with an API binding to ORCID's REST API.

 # How to get